Scorzonera hispanica | Golden Wildflower Swaying in the Meadow

 - Family: Asteraceae

-The history of black salsify dates back to the 16th century, when it was already mentioned in botanical literature, and it has strong ties to the rise of botanical observation and classification in Europe.
+The history of Scorzonera hispanica dates back to the 16th century, when its name appeared in botanical texts, reflecting the early development of plant observation and classification in Europe.

 Gardening Advice